Style Savvy: Fashion Forward

-Style Savvy: Fashion Forward, known as in Japan and as Nintendo Presents: New Style Boutique 2 − Fashion Forward in the PAL region, is a fashion-themed simulation video game developed by Syn Sophia and published by Nintendo in Japan, Europe and Australia in 2015, and in North America in 2016.
+Style Savvy: Fashion Forward, known as in Japan and as Nintendo Presents: New Style Boutique 2 − Fashion Forward in the PAL region, is a fashion game developed by Syn Sophia and published by Nintendo in Japan, Europe and Australia in 2015, and in North America in 2016.
 It is the third installment in the Style Savvy series, following Style Savvy (2008) and Style Savvy: Trendsetters (2012), and it is followed by Style Savvy: Styling Star (2017).
 It was well received by critics.

 Plot

 The player character awakens to receive a letter from her Grandmother, containing a key for a small dollhouse.
 Upon opening the door she is met with a doll-sized girl by the name of Sophie; who explains that their Grandmothers were best friends.
 Sophie is thrilled by the player character's sense of fashion and invites her to help her struggling boutique in 'Beaumonde city'.
 Using the player character's fashion skills and Sophie's social skills the two now work together to make the city a more fashionable place to be.

 Unlike the previous games, Fashion Forward allows the player to work and be paid as a hair stylist and a make-up artist alongside managing the fashion boutique.